2017–18 Hofstra Pride men's basketball team

-The 2017–18 Hofstra Pride men's basketball team represents Hofstra University during the 2017–18 NCAA Division I men's basketball season.
-The Pride, led by fifth-year head coach Joe Mihalich, will play their home games at Mack Sports Complex in Hempstead, New York as members of the Colonial Athletic Association.
+The 2017–18 Hofstra Pride men's basketball team represented Hofstra University during the 2017–18 NCAA Division I men's basketball season.
+The Pride, led by fifth-year head coach Joe Mihalich, played their home games at Mack Sports Complex in Hempstead, New York as members of the Colonial Athletic Association.
 They finished the season 19–12, 12–6 in CAA play to finish in third place.
 They lost in the first round of the CAA tournament to UNC Wilmington.

 Previous season

 The Pride finished the 2016–17 season 15–17, 7–11 in CAA play to finish in a tie for seventh place.
 They lost in the first round of the CAA tournament to Delaware.